Tatenhill Airfield

 Tatenhill Airfield (ICAO: EGBM) is a licensed airfield operated by Tatenhill Aviation Ltd. Its CAA Ordinary Licence (Number P813) allows flights for the public transport of passengers and for flying instruction as authorised by the licensee, Tatenhill Aviation.
 The three runways are paved, but one is no longer operational, and a second is used only occasionally.
-Running east-west, the main runway is the longest.
+Running east–west, the main runway is the longest.

 The airfield is part of the Needwood Survey, a 3000 hectare (12 sq miles) estate held by the Duchy of Lancaster in the area of the former Needwood Forest.
 The airfield lies 6 miles west of Burton upon Trent, Staffordshire, England, and is 11 miles south-west of Derby Airfield (a grass airfield with a flying school).

 History

 Royal Air Force

 Construction of the airfield was completed in 1941 during the Second World War, using the standard RAF specification of three co-intersecting runways.
 During the construction phase Miles Magister aircraft of No. 16 Elementary Flying Training School from RAF Burnaston used part of the airfield as a Relief Landing Ground.
 From 1941 until 1942 the airfield was a satellite for RAF Lichfield where No. 27 Operational Training Unit, Bomber Command used Vickers Wellington and Avro Anson aircraft.
-From 1942 until 1943 No. 15 (Pilot) Advanced Flying Training Unit, Flying Training Command used the Airspeed Oxford.
+From 1942 until 1943 No. 15 (Pilots) Advanced Flying Training Unit RAF, Flying Training Command used the Airspeed Oxford.
 From 1943 until 1944 No. 5 (P) AFU used the Miles Master.
 From 1944 until 1945 No. 21 (P) AFU used the Airspeed Oxford, this was to be the last RAF flying unit.
 During 1944 No. 21 Maintenance Unit arrived after the disastrous explosion at their nearby station of RAF Fauld.
 The airfield finally housed the RAF School of Explosives from 1945 until 1947.
 The RAF had completely moved out by 1950 and the airfield became disused.
 Many of the buildings and structures from this period were extant in 2015.